Joystream/joystream-landing/testnets/rome/forum-module.md

 - **Create a category**: Requires specifying the parent category.

-- **Delete a category**: Only possible if empty, that is there are no subcategories or threads.
+- **Delete|Undelete a category**: Only possible if empty, that is there are no subcategories or threads.
 Is avoided for non-empty categories both for safety from both mistakes and malicious opportunists, and the possibly long time it may take to recursively execute on non-empty categories.

-- **Delete a post in a thread**: Requires leaving some sort of rationale in place of the post, which should be gone from the state.
+- **Delete a post in a thread**: Requires leaving some sort of rationale.

-- **Delete a thread**: Requires leaving some sort of rationale in place of the thread, which should be gone from the state, along with all posts.
+- **Delete a thread**:

+Requires leaving some sort of rationale in place of the thread, which should be gone from the state, along with all posts.

 ## Name